Windbreak House Writing Retreats

 What's So Great About a Writing Retreat at Windbreak House?

-"Windbreak House retreats are unique because we shape each retreat to fit the participants, with written appraisals of each woman's work, suggestions on reading, and private conferences on revision.
-Retreat guests may also choose to exchange comments with each other, read in my library, use my research files, and walk in the surrounding prairie." -- Linda M. Hasselstrom
+"Windbreak House retreats are unique because we shape each retreat to fit the participants, with written appraisals of each writer's work, suggestions on reading, and private conferences on revision.
+Retreat guests may also choose to exchange comments with each other, read in my library, use my research files, and walk in the surrounding grasslands." -- Linda M. Hasselstrom

 During your residency at Windbreak House your time is your own.

 You can eat whatever you want when you want, and you won't have to wash laundry, sweep the floor, mow the lawn, or answer the telephone.
 You can linger in the bathroom, soaking in a warm bath, and no one will knock on the door asking when you will be out.
-You can have hours of peaceful writing time, uninterrupted by someone else's choice of loud music or a blaring TV.
+You can have hours of peaceful writing time, uninterrupted by someone else's demands on your time or the annoyance of regular household noises such as loud music or a blaring TV.

 You don't have to do much of anything except write-- unless you choose to walk on the prairie, listening to the wind in the buffalo grass; sit in the yard in one of the many outdoor chairs and enjoy the birds while dusk softens the end of the day; or watch from your bedroom window as a 13-lined ground squirrel gathers seeds for the winter ahead.